natgo/wt-wiki-scraper/wikitext-transpiled/ground/M15%20CGMC.md

 As being a half truck and tank it will turn well in all speeds compared to other SPAA.

-The M15 CGMC is a '''s'''elf '''p'''ropelled '''a'''nti-'''a'''ir vehicle.
+The M15 CGMC is a self-propelled anti-air vehicle.
 This machine is a very simple deal: More armour and a cannon in change for less ammo and more difficult aiming.
 Not much more to say.
-Stay behind and close to allies, but outside the enemies view-range and with a clear line of sight to the horizon for low aircraft, and try to keep the turret facing the rear of the vehicle.
+Stay behind, close to allies but outside the enemies view-range, and with a clear line of sight to the horizon for low aircraft.
+Keep the turret facing the rear of the vehicle.

 == General info ==
 === Survivability and armour ===